fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 That if you live in truth, you will feel the force of reality behind you.

-That the only way back to innocence is to blind oneself.
+That the only way back to innocence is to try and blind oneself.

+It is llearning that cynicism

+That the only way of seeing the truth is to

 That asking yourself: "why did this fail?" is not enough.
 You must also want to the answer.